Tejas945/Test/Python/README.md

 Pandas

-Re
+Re(Python regex)

 ## Usage:
-Navigate to the Folder using Python Jupyter Notebook where it is downloaded.
-Open the python file and execute each block of code.
-The intermediate results will appear after each code block.
+- Navigate to the Folder using Python Jupyter Notebook where it is downloaded.
+- Open the python file and execute each block of code.
+- The intermediate results will appear after each code block.